oxinabox/Kaldi-Notes/tidigits/lang_prep.md

 #Language Preparation
 [The offical kaldi documentation on this section](http://kaldi.sourceforge.net/data_prep.html#data_prep_lang).

+This section covers the same content as the recipe script in `/local/tidigits_prepare_lang.sh`

 To understand this section you should first [understand openFST]( ../fst-example/intro_to_OpenFST.md).

 ##The Phones
 Kaldi expects a number of files to be in the `data/lang/phones/` directory.